cwarden45/MissYvonne_Cat_Genome/README.md

 After the reads are aligned to a specific reference, those alignment can be visualized.
 There are muliple valid ways to do this, but IGV (*Integrative Genomics Viewer*) will be used to show aligments for the **second Whole Genome Sequencing library for Bastu** (my cat) and the **new Whole Genome Sequencing library for Miss Yvonne**.

-Based upon results from [multiple companies](https://github.com/cwarden45/Bastu_Cat_Genome) / organizations, Bastu is a carrier for a long hair-variant.
+Based upon results from [multiple companies /organizations](https://github.com/cwarden45/Bastu_Cat_Genome), Bastu is a carrier for a long hair-variant.
 However, because she only has one copy, Bastu does not have long hair.
-Based upon the information for Bastu's *Wisdom Panel* results, the *felCat9* coordinate for this variant is *chrB1:142,165,953 *.
+Based upon [earlier analysis](https://github.com/cwarden45/Bastu_Cat_Genome/tree/master/Basepaws_Notes/Health_Trait_Markers), the *felCat9* coordinate for this variant is *chrB1:142,165,953 *.
 You can see the alignments for this position below:

 ![two-cat alignment, Bastu variant](IGV-M3.PNG "M3 variant visualization")